sne11ius/furbnicator/README.md

 In other words:

-- Coworker: "Can you help me out here?"
+- Coworker: "Can you help me out here real quick?"

   You: "Sure, just gimme the name of your repo and I'll `fu` me the source.
         Did you know I hate browsing code via web?"